spotify/HubFramework/documentation/json-programming-guide.md

 In order to support the level of flexibility required to be able to parse virtually any JSON schema, the Hub Framework uses a path-based approach to JSON parsing.
 Each piece of data that should be retrieved is associated with a path, that is then followed into a JSON structure to retrieve that data.

-For example; let's say we want to retrieve the `title` string that is nested within the `text` dictionary, as below:
+For example, let's say we want to retrieve the `title` string that is nested within the `text` dictionary, as below:

 ```
 {